 ReSharper allows you to execute any public static method without parameters.
 You can place the caret at such method, press Alt+Enter, choose Debug , and then select the desired run/debug command.
 Before execution starts, you will see a dialog where you will be able to customize execution parameters.
 Click Execute to execute the method once, or Save & Execute if you want to reuse this configuration.

 If a static method has an associated run configuration, ReSharper displays a fixed action indicator to its left.
 In this case, no dialog is shown when you execute the method.

 Attach debugger to a running configuration

 If you need to debug a run configuration, you can start it in a debug mode right away.
 However, if you execute a run configuration with a Run or Run without building commands, you can attach to it anytime later.

-If you have one or more run configurations running, you can attach to the running process by choosing Attach to [configuration name] in the Run Configurations pop-up (Ctrl+Shift+Alt+R).
+If you have one or more run configurations running, you can attach to the running process by choosing Attach to [configuration name] in the Run Configurations popup Control+Shift+Alt+R.

-ReSharper will automatically switch Visual Studio to the debug mode and attach to the process of the selected run configuration, allowing you to break its execution, step, etc.
+ReSharper will automatically switch Visual Studio to the debug mode and attach to the process of the selected run configuration, allowing you to break its execution, step, and so on.

 By default, all run configurations that you create are saved in the 'Solution personal' layer of the ReSharper's layered settings.

 If you want to share some run configurations with your team members who work on the same solution, you can move these configurations to the 'Solution team-shared' layer.
 To do so, select a configuration it in the Run Configurations popup Control+Shift+Alt+R, and choose Configure | Share.
 To stop sharing a run configuration, choose Configure | Unshare.
 As soon as you push changes to the shared layer ([SolutionName].sln.DotSettings file) into your VCS and other users pull your change, the shared configuration will be readily available to them.